14 best product tour software for SaaS teams (2026)

 • Works best for employee onboarding, not customer onboarding

-• Higher pricing estimates reflects the fact that you’re buying employee AND customer experience software
+• Higher pricing reflects that you're buying employee AND customer experience software

 Pricing